The World’s Most Beautifully Silent Destinations

 Kronotsky Nature Reserve, Kamchatka Peninsula, Russia

-Often referred to as the Land of Fire and Ice, the Kronotsky Nature Reserve is a 10,000-square kilometer expanse located on a peninsula in Far Eastern Russia.
+Often referred to as the Land of Fire and Ice, the Kronotsky Nature Reserve is a 10,000-square kilometre expanse located on a peninsula in Far Eastern Russia.

 The reserve is only accessible to tourists via a single day, 5-hour helicopter ride.
 The rest of the area is filled with giant brown bears, active volcanoes, the only geyser basin in Russia, and the complete absence of human noise pollution.